oroinc/documentation/book/data_api.rst

     Authorization: WSSE profile="UsernameToken"
     X-WSSE: UsernameToken Username="...",PasswordDigest="...", Created="...", Nonce="..."

-Also, by providing additional requests header parameters, it is possible to retrieve additional information, such as a total number of records per certain resource for GET and DELETE methods or a total number of affected records for the DELETE methods.
+Also, by providing additional requests header parameters, it is possible to retrieve additional information, such as the total number of records per certain resource for GET and DELETE methods or a total number of affected records for the DELETE methods.
 The **X-Include** request header can be used for such purposes.